d365collaborative/d365fo.integrations/docs/Invoke-D365ODataAction.md

 schema: 2.0.0
 ---

-# Import-D365ODataEntity
+# Invoke-D365ODataAction

 ## SYNOPSIS
-Import a Data Entity into Dynamics 365 Finance & Operations
+Invoke a Data Entity Action in Dynamics 365 Finance & Operations

 ## SYNTAX

 ```
-Import-D365ODataEntity [-EntityName] <String> [-Payload] <String> [[-PayloadCharset] <String>] [-CrossCompany]
+Invoke-D365ODataAction [-EntityName] <String> [-Action] <String> [[-Payload] <String>]
- [[-Tenant] <String>] [[-Url] <String>] [[-SystemUrl] <String>] [[-ClientId] <String>]
+ [[-PayloadCharset] <String>] [-CrossCompany] [[-Tenant] <String>] [[-Url] <String>] [[-SystemUrl] <String>]
- [[-ClientSecret] <String>] [[-Token] <String>] [-EnableException] [<CommonParameters>]
+ [[-ClientId] <String>] [[-ClientSecret] <String>] [[-Token] <String>] [-RawOutput] [-OutputAsJson]
+ [-EnableException] [<CommonParameters>]
 ```

 ## DESCRIPTION
-Imports a Data Entity, defined as a json payload, using the OData endpoint of the Dynamics 365 Finance & Operations platform
+Invokes a Data Entity Action, supporting a json payload as the parameters, using the OData endpoint of the Dynamics 365 Finance & Operations platform

 ## EXAMPLES

 ### EXAMPLE 1
 ```
-Import-D365ODataEntity -EntityName "ExchangeRates" -Payload '{"@odata.type" :"Microsoft.Dynamics.DataEntities.ExchangeRate", "RateTypeName": "TEST", "FromCurrency": "DKK", "ToCurrency": "EUR", "StartDate": "2019-01-03T00:00:00Z", "Rate": 745.10, "ConversionFactor": "Hundred", "RateTypeDescription": "TEST"}'
+Invoke-D365ODataAction -EntityName DualWriteProjectConfigurations -Action ValidateCurrentUserRole
 ```

-This will import a Data Entity into Dynamics 365 Finance & Operations using the OData endpoint.
+This will invoke a Data Entity Action in Dynamics 365 Finance & Operations using the OData endpoint.
-The EntityName used for the import is ExchangeRates.
+The EntityName is DualWriteProjectConfigurations.
-The Payload is a valid json string, containing all the needed properties.
+The Action that is invoked is ValidateCurrentUserRole.

 ### EXAMPLE 2
 ```
-$Payload = '{"@odata.type" :"Microsoft.Dynamics.DataEntities.ExchangeRate", "RateTypeName": "TEST", "FromCurrency": "DKK", "ToCurrency": "EUR", "StartDate": "2019-01-03T00:00:00Z", "Rate": 745.10, "ConversionFactor": "Hundred", "RateTypeDescription": "TEST"}'
+Invoke-D365ODataAction -EntityName BusinessEventsCatalogs -Action getBusinessEventsCatalog -Payload '{"_businessEventsCategory" : "Alerts"}'
 ```

-PS C:\\\> Import-D365ODataEntity -EntityName "ExchangeRates" -Payload $Payload

-This will import a Data Entity into Dynamics 365 Finance & Operations using the OData endpoint.
+This will invoke a Data Entity Action in Dynamics 365 Finance & Operations using the OData endpoint, passing a payload to it.
-First the desired json data is put into the $Payload variable.
-The EntityName used for the import is ExchangeRates.
+The EntityName is BusinessEventsCatalogs.
-The $Payload variable is passed to the cmdlet.
+The Action that is invoked is getBusinessEventsCatalog.
+The Payload is {"_businessEventsCategory" : "Alerts"}.

 ### EXAMPLE 3
 ```
 $token = Get-D365ODataToken
 ```

-PS C:\\\> Import-D365ODataEntity -EntityName "ExchangeRates" -Payload '{"@odata.type" :"Microsoft.Dynamics.DataEntities.ExchangeRate", "RateTypeName": "TEST", "FromCurrency": "DKK", "ToCurrency": "EUR", "StartDate": "2019-01-03T00:00:00Z", "Rate": 745.10, "ConversionFactor": "Hundred", "RateTypeDescription": "TEST"}' -Token $token
+PS C:\\\> Invoke-D365ODataAction -EntityName DualWriteProjectConfigurations -Action ValidateCurrentUserRole -Token $token

-This will import a Data Entity into Dynamics 365 Finance & Operations using the OData endpoint.
+This will invoke a Data Entity Action in Dynamics 365 Finance & Operations using the OData endpoint.
 It will get a fresh token, saved it into the token variable and pass it to the cmdlet.
 The EntityName used for the import is ExchangeRates.
 The Payload is a valid json string, containing all the needed properties.